penn-pal-lab/robot_aware_control/README.md

     * `mbrl` contains the policy evaluation code.
     * `prediction` contains all predictive model training code.
 The model is a SVG video prediction model.
     * `utils` contains some plotting and visualization code.
+* `locobot_rospkg` contains the ROS node for running the WidowX robot.
+* `robonet` contains the RoboNet codebase, which we use for extracting the subset of RoboNet robots for pre-training.

 ## Installation